SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Counts the number of mRNA in the first five chromosomes - `grep -c regexp`

 #### from a fasta file
-* Get from the same website the DNA sequences (fasta format) `wget`
+* Get from the same website the cDNA sequences of the rice genome (fasta format) `wget`
 * Get the help of `infoseq` program - `infoseq --h`
-* Run infoseq program on your ---- fasta file created just before ----
+* Run infoseq program on the fasta file just downloaded
 {% highlight bash %}
  infoseq -sequence FASTA_FILE | head
 {% endhighlight %}